 Student access to District technology resources is permitted unless the parent has denied permission on the Student/Parent Handbook Parent Acknowledgment Form and returned the form to the campus.

 Violations of law may result in criminal prosecution as well as disciplinary action by the District.

 Termination of an employee's or student's access for violation of District policies or regulations shall be effective on the date the principal or chief technology officer receives notice of student withdrawal or of revocation of system privileges, or on a future date if so specified in the notice.

-The Superintendent or designee shall develop and implement an internet safety plan to:
+The Superintendent shall develop and implement an internet safety plan to:

 - Control students' access to inappropriate materials, as well as to materials that are harmful to minors;

 - Ensure student safety and security when using electronic communications;